wip-/RgbToSpectrum/README.md

 RgbToSpectrum
 =============

-A C# implementation of Brian Smits algorithm (TODO)
+A C# tool illustrating visually Brian Smits algorithm.
+Also has an SPD filtering function.